robotics-tue/minimal-mistakes/_robotics_lab/robotics_printer.md

 ---
 title: Robotics Lab Printer
 layout: page_with_toc
+description: Installation instructions for the robotics lab printer.
+order: 2
 ---

 Students and Employees who work in the Robotics Lab can make use of the Robotics Lab printer.
 Intallation instructions can be found [here](/tutorials/printer).